tplobo/restore-spaces/README.md

 5. Run the commands a few times to check whether the `space_pause` and `screen_pause` settings comply with your mac.
 They might need to be increased if the console prints:

    ```
    ... attempt to index a nil value (local 'child')
     stack traceback:
    ...: in function 'hs.spaces.gotoSpace' ...
    ```

+6. Run the commands a few times with multi-tab apps open to check whether the settings of the function defined in `getVisibleTabs.applescript` comply with your mac.
+In particular, the `tabDelay` setting in `scp/scp_config.json` might need to be increased if cycling through tabs seems to be stopping before all tabs are cycled through.
+This is can be true if, _e.g._ loading unloaded tabs takes longer than the value in `tabDelay`.
+For more information, _vide_ item **Window IDs change...** in **Known Issues**.

 ## Usage